 \subsection{Policy Optimization for Diffusion}

-DDPM can be formulated as a two-layer Markov Decision Process (MDP), where the outer layer corresponds to the environment MDP, and the inner layer represents the denoising MDP.
-This formulation enables policy optimization, allowing policy gradient methods, such as PPO, to be applied for updating diffusion-based policies.
+DDPM can be formulated as a two-layer Markov Decision Process (MDP), where the outer layer corresponds to the environment MDP and the inner layer represents the denoising MDP.
+This formulation enables policy optimization for diffusion-based policies through policy gradient methods, such as PPO.
 Let

 The policy and gradient can be written as